NicolaViolante/NSD_Project/README.md

 However, a major architectural challenge exists: the final RADIUS Access-Accept message contains the Username and the VLAN, but it does not contain the client's MAC address.
 To dynamically assign the VLAN to a physical port, we need to bridge this information gap.

 This is solved using two specialized eBPF/XDP programs that communicate via shared BPF maps defined in `xdp_common.h`.
+To optimize kernel performance, the parsers are selectively attached only to the relevant physical interfaces (`eth0` for RADIUS, `eth1/eth2` for EAPOL).
 ```
 #ifndef __XDP_COMMON_H
 #define __XDP_COMMON_H